M-Dimon/zay-ecommerce-main/README.md

 To make the solution you need 3 computers which can be used as nodes for the setup, all of which need to have the following programmes installed.
 * Docker - So you can set up and add the nodes to a swarm and thus connect them to one another.
-* Node Package Manager - So you can install the nessesary dependencies for the repo
+* Node Package Manager - So you can install the nessesary dependencies for the repo The computer nodes is setup to be Linux, since there is used Ubuntu, the default CLI that will is used is Bash shell.
 <br>
 Furthermore, in order to use the nodes with a wireless wifi connection you need to correct the informaiton written in the 00-installer-config-wifi.yml files within the /etc/netplan folder on the nodes.
 This step can be omitted when using a direct connection to the internet through a switch and a router, where all nodes are connected.